• Home

 About This Song

 “The Very Thought Of You” was written in 1934 by British composer and band leader Ray Noble.
-He recorded the song with his own orchestra; Bing Crosby also recorded it in 1934.
-Other significant recordings include those by Frank Sinatra, Carmen McRae, and Nat Cole.
+Noble recorded it with his own orchestra; Bing Crosby also recorded it that same year.
+Other significant recordings include those by Frank Sinatra, Carmen McRae, and Nat King Cole.

 About This Version

-Tony Bennett recorded “The Very Thought Of You” in 1965 for his album A Time For Love.
-It was arranged by John Keating and features Bobby Hackett on cornet.
+Tony Bennett recorded “The Very Thought Of You” in 1965 for his album A Time For Love, released in 1966.
+It was arranged by John Keating and featured Bobby Hackett on cornet.

 Filed Under: Song of the Day Tagged With: A Time For Love, Bobby Hackett, John Keating, Ray Noble, Tony Bennett